 Experts recommend introducing your Christmas displays around the end of October.
 This way, you have enough time to attract new customers and make them aware of your new menu or festive event without scaring off your loyal customers.

-In the UK, their is no event after Halloween, so after 31st October people begin to feel more festive and more open to the idea of tinsel, fake snow and fairy lights galore.
+In the UK, there is no large-scale event after Halloween, so after this people begin to feel more festive and more open to the idea of tinsel, fake snow and fairy lights.

 Target corporate and office parties

 Many businesses prepare for Christmas early to factor in peoples schedules and high costs.
 Office or corporate events can be booked as early as July and are a fantastic way to ensure a full venue and a profitable night.